 Resolving the dispute

 Even if an application has been made to QCAT, you can still try to resolve your dispute yourself.
-This may include approaching the person you are in dispute with, and trying to negotiate a solution.
-If you are unable to reach an agreement, you may wish to contact a Dispute Resolution Centre.
-The Centres offer free, impartial and confidential mediation services to assist people to settle their disputes without having to go to QCAT or to a court.
+This may include approaching the person you are in dispute with and trying to negotiate a solution.
+If you are unable to reach an agreement, you can contact your local Dispute Resolution Centre.
+The centres offer free, impartial and confidential mediation services to help people settle their disputes without going to QCAT or court.

 What is a response?